GeoscienceAustralia/dea-notebooks/memory/README.md

 However, insufficient cache may dramatically impair performance (especially for interactive tasks).

+This simply means that if reported free memory is scarce, but reported cache is substantial, then there is no problem.

+Note, there is also a very small amount of memory cache in the CPU, so that the CPU is less interrupted by latency accessing the main RAM.
+Consequently, some calculations can be made faster if arranged so as to complete all operations on each tiny chunk of memory before starting on the next.

 ## Dynamic allocations

+In most compiled languages, while the stack area is used for storing local variables, the heap is the memory area for all longer lived objects which are dynamically created and discarded.
+(Examples include arrays returned by the function that produces them.)
+The language expects each basic object (such as a variable or array) to be located in a continuous address range interval.
+The heap is susceptible to fragmentation.
+(For example as a program replaces objects, freeing and re-allocating for them, then, even if the sum total of the program's allocation demands does not exceed a previous high water mark, the heap may still need to continue growing if, due to packing order, the freed gaps are not contiguous.)

+The heap is specific to the process, not shared across the system.
+The low level functions to allocate (or to subsequently free) space in the heap are implemented in the C runtime libraries, which execute as part of the user process.
+Traditionally, these functions were implemented using (sbrk) calls to adjust the length of the data segment memory area that is allocated to the process by the kernel.
+Alternatively, implementations may make calls for the kernel to establish ("anonymous" rather than file-backed) memory mappings.

 ## Python memory management

+Allocating memory is generally considered slow.

 ## Conclusion